airbnb/javascript/linters/README.md

         npm install

-1. If eslint is installed globally, we recommend uninstalling it
+1. If eslint is installed globally, please uninstall it.
+The globally installed version  might conflict with the specific version needed by your project.

         npm uninstall -g eslint